NewsLocal News

 When the ex-wife began dating someone else, Leidel filed reports claiming the new boyfriend was abusing his children.

-Leidel later contacted the new guy's work supervisors in hopes he'd be investigated and ultimately fired.
+Leidel later contacted the new guy's workplace hoping he'd be fired.

 The DOJ says the harassment lasted for years before Leidel was finally arrested.